- The definition of a premise is a previous statement that an argument is based or how an outcome was decided.

 An example of premise is a couple seeing a movie chosen by one, because they saw a movie chosen by the other last week.

-Origin: Middle English premisse ; from Midieval Latin praemissa ; from Classical Latin praemissus, past participle of praemittere, to send before < prae-, before + mittere, to send: see pre- & mission
+Origin: Middle English premisse ; from Midieval Latin praemissa ; from Classical Latin praemissus, past participle of praemittere, to send before ; from prae-, before plush mittere, to send: see pre- and amp; mission

 noun also prem·iss